kbengine/kbengine/kbe/src/lib/python/Doc/library/runpy.rst

    import mechanism (refer to :pep:`302` for details) and then executed in a fresh module namespace.

+   The *mod_name* argument should be an absolute module name.
-   If the supplied module name refers to a package rather than a normal module, then that package is imported and the ``__main__`` submodule within that package is then executed and the resulting module globals dictionary returned.
+   If the module name refers to a package rather than a normal module, then that package is imported and the ``__main__`` submodule within that package is then executed and the resulting module globals dictionary returned.